 The Carl Goodson Honors Program sends Ouachita students abroad each year to complete research on various topics through the Ben M. Elrod Scholarship.

 The Daniel R. Grant International Studies Program includes active exchange/study programs with 12 nations, and the number of native internationals on campus has increased from 10 in 1988 to 88 in 1997.
-There also were 89 children of Southern Baptist convention missionaries on campus in the fall.
+There also were 89 children of Southern Baptist Convention missionaries on campus in the fall.

 Elrod is the first to say that building an institution, like building a life, is a process.
 It was the strong presidency of Dr. Daniel R. Grant that put Ouachita in position to enjoy Elrod’s decade.
 Grant, now President Emeritus, stabilized a struggling institution when he came aboard in 1970, and his steady influence in 18 years as president helped Ouachita become one of the region’s well-respected liberal arts universities.

-The relationship between these two men has been, in fact, a key to the University’s burgeoning growth.
+The relationship between these two men has been, in fact, a key to the university’s burgeoning growth.
 As many big businesses and large institutions have found, the transition between one strong leader and another can be a treacherous time.
-That hasn’t been the case at Ouachita.
+That wasn’t the case at Ouachita.
 Elrod, as Grant’s vice president for development for eight years, played an important support role in the success of the Grant administration.
-In retirement, Grant has returned the favor.
-As the namesake of the international studies program at Ouachita, and as the founding father of the Consortium for Global Education (a joint effort in improving international opportunities for Southern Baptist colleges and universities), Grant supported one of Elrod’s major goals as president making Ouachita more global in its thinking and ambitions.
+In retirement, Grant returned the favor.
+As the namesake of the international studies program at Ouachita, and as the founding father of the Consortium for Global Education (a joint effort in improving international opportunities for Southern Baptist colleges and universities), Grant supported one of Elrod’s major goals as president — making Ouachita more global in its thinking and ambitions.